Skip to main content

 WichitS / Shutterstock

 Porcelain is different from bone china for one main reason: It doesn’t contain any bone ash.
-The ingredients for porcelain have varied throughout history and region, so it may be difficult to tell exactly what your porcelain dishes are made of unless you know when and where they were made.
+The ingredients for porcelain have varied throughout history and regions, so it may be difficult to tell exactly what your porcelain dishes are made of unless you know when and where they were made.
 European porcelain is usually made of clay, ground glass, feldspar, and other materials, whereas Chinese porcelain is made of pegmatite granite and kaolin.

 The main difference between bone china and porcelain, other than ingredients, is that porcelain is harder than bone china and is fired in a kiln at a higher temperature.
 Porcelain is fired at approximately 2,650 degrees Fahrenheit (1,454 degrees Celsius).